 MBDA will assess the Center's effectiveness in providing business development services to their respective minority business communities.
 MBDA will then provide a report of findings and recommendations for improvement as a result of evaluations and monitoring visits.
-MBDA will approve qualifications of key MBEC staff and respond to MBEC requests for MBDA action.
+MBDA will approve qualifications of key MBEC staff and respond in a timely manner to correspondence requesting MBDA action.